javaplus/DockerKubesDojo/labs/kube_deploy_cloud_app.md

+# ~~ Running in your local Kubernetes cluster ~~

+Now that you know how to run a single instance, it's time to try the same in Kubernetes.
+Kubernetes can orchestrate and schedule your container workloads in very flexible ways, but at the end of the day it's going to invoke a Docker or other [CRI compatible runtime](https://www.opencontainers.org/) to run your application in a similar manner as we just did.
+Accomplishing this task will get us on our way towards completing our goals (what are our goals).

 ## Run the cloud-native-demo image in Kubernetes

 Next we want to run the **real** application in Kubernetes and not just this **tools** image.
 Open up a new Powershell or Bash window depending on your platform so we don't lose the console based dashboard we have running.